Give it to God – 6 Powerful Ways to Let Go and Let God Handle It

 At the time we couldn’t understand how he had been a finalist for almost every single job he went for and didn’t get a single offer.
 And I realize now, if God had allowed him to get ANY job offer prior to this one, he would have taken it because we were SO miserable where we were.
 Then we wouldn’t be where we are now.

-Trusting God in difficult times really shouldn’t be something to fear!!
+Trusting God in difficult times really shouldn’t be something to fear !!
 He’s got you!!
-God is in control!
-So take the map YOU brought on the trip and hand it over to God and don’t just let Jesus take the wheel, let Him do the navigating as well!
+He is in control!
+So take the map YOU brought on the trip and hand it over to Him and don’t just let Jesus Christ take the wheel, let Him do the navigating as well!

 What are some ways you have struggled to trust God in various situations?
 How did you overcome the temptation to handle it all yourself?